-- 1. "Program's teacher training focused on modelling and practicing new skills, - 2.
-Program included structured teachers' guides, - 3.
-Coaches were provided structured tools to support teachers, - 4.
-Program used face-to-face training methods for their initial trainings, - 5.
-Program used direct-instruction pedagogical methods, - 6.
+- 1. Programme's teacher training focused on modelling and practising new skills. - 2.
+Programme included structured teachers' guides, - 3.
+Coaches were provided with structured tools to support teachers, - 4.
+Programme used face-to-face training methods for their initial training, - 5.
+Programme used direct-instruction pedagogical methods, - 6.
 Student books were available at a 1:1 ratio for all students, - 7.
-Program utilized a phonics-based instructional methodology, - 8.
-Program increased the amount of instructional time in reading lessons, - 9.
-Program provided capacity building at a decentralized level, - 10.
-Program was designed to align with existing government education plans."
-(RTI 2021)
+Programme utilised a phonics-based instructional methodology, - 8.
+Programme increased the amount of instructional time in reading lessons, - 9.
+Programme provided capacity building at a decentralised level, - 10.
+Programme was designed to align with existing government education plans.

-The EGRP Implementation Environment and Covid-19
+The EGRP Implementation Environment and COVID-19

-Even the best design may, however, come up against seemingly insurmountable contextual odds.
-Previous studies in the EGRS series documented pre-Covid-19 learning outcomes and Covid-19-era learning losses (2020-2021).
-South African schools lost 54% of contact time in 2020 and 22% in 2021 due to absenteeism and rotation.
-This was much higher for the foundation phase, which lost up to 65% of school contact time due to rotational attendance policies.
-At the foundation phase, the estimated learning losses during 2020 were up 75% of a year of learning at the Grade 3 level.
+Even the best-designed programme can face seemingly insurmountable contextual challenges.
+Previous studies in the EGRS series documented both learning outcomes prior to COVID-19 and the learning losses during the pandemic (2020-2021).
+South African schools lost 54% of contact time in 2020 and 22% in 2021 due to absenteeism and rotational attendance.
+This impact was even more pronounced in the foundation phase, where up to 65% of school contact time was lost because of rotational attendance policies.
+In the foundation phase, it is estimated that the learning losses in 2020 amounted to as much as 75% of a year's worth of learning at the Grade 3 level.

-EGRP was initiated in 2021 when the country was still undergoing various Covid-19-related lockdowns.
-The Covid-19 regulations in place during 2021 and early 2022 impacted learner and teacher attendance, teaching practices, and school management, affecting the implementation fidelity of some EGRP activities in the first year.
+EGRP was initiated in 2021 when the country was still undergoing various COVID-19-related lockdowns.
+The COVID-19 regulations in place during 2021 and early 2022 impacted learner and teacher attendance, teaching practices, and school management, affecting the implementation fidelity of some EGRP activities in the first year.
 External coach visits and learner and teacher attendance were negatively affected by illness, school lockdowns and learner rotational attendance.
-Covid-19 'social distancing' regulations in the classroom also reduced the practicality of implementing group-based teaching methodologies, such as group guided reading (GGR) and shared reading (SR) which are at the core of the EGRP structured learning programme.
+COVID-19 'social distancing' regulations in the classroom also reduced the practicality of implementing group-based teaching methodologies, such as group guided reading (GGR) and shared reading (SR) which are at the core of the EGRP structured learning programme.

-Figure 4: EGRP Theory of Change
+Figure #: Theory of Change